Department of Biblical Studies

 SIBYLLINE ORACLES.
 The extensive collection of Judeo-Christian oracles written in Greek hexameter and edited repeatedly during the 4th-7th c.
 CE contains many older traditions and references to the Bible as well as to ancient mythology.
 The planned output is a commented Czech translation of last four books (XI-XIV) which have not been translated into Czech yet.
 Investigator: Mgr.
 Jan A. Dus, Th.D.

 TERTULLIAN'S THEOLOGICAL ANTHROPOLOGY AND HIS DOCTRINE OF THE SOUL.
 Tertullian of Carthage (3rd c.
 CE), one of the oldest Christian authors to write in Latin, is also the author of the oldest extant Christian treatise On the Soul (De anima).
-Besides partial studies, the planned output of the project is the first Czech commented translation of this extensive treatise.
+During the project, the first annotated Czech translation of this extensive treatise was published, special studies will follow.
 Investigator: PhDr.
 Petr Kitzler, Ph.D., DSc.

 Databases